arbitraryexecution/forta-uma-suite/README.md

   - Fired when the RequestPrice event is emitted by the Optimistic Oracle contract
   - Severity is always set to "low"
   - Type is always set to "unknown"
-  - Metadata field contains requester, currency, and price
+  - Metadata field contains requester, identifier, and price
     - Requester is an EOA decoded from the event
-    - Currency is the ERC-20 token address decoded from the event
+    - Identifier is the string representation of the asset
     - Price is obtained for the token address from an external price feed (CoinGecko)

 <!-- -->